 No planning decisions contrary to Yatton Parish Council recommendations.

-Nailsea Town Council have sent through their Green Planning Requirements and Chris Jackson has had a used them to edit our green measures to discuss at the next planning meeting
+Nailsea Town Council have sent through their Green Planning Requirements and Chris Jackson has merged them with our existing Green Measures into a document to be discussed at the next planning meeting

 PLN Future Agenda Items for Consideration.